For B2B Tech PR, Build Trust, Not Buzz – Here’s How

 Thankfully, there is a simple formula for building trust, and we use it to guide our PR programs:

-A + C + M = T
+A + C + N + M = T

-Authority Is Built on Thought Leadership
+Build Your Authority with Thought Leadership

 Thought leadership is critical.
 It showcases the depth and quality of your team and their authority, not to mention your culture of innovation and the sophistication in your offering.